Rapidity distribution at soft-virtual and beyond for n-colorless particles to N$^4$LO in QCD: Explicit results at N LL for Drell-Yan and the Higgs boson production

 \section{Explicit results at N$^3$LL for Drell-Yan and the Higgs boson production}

-Here, we provide the full explicit result of the resummation constant ${\overline g}^I_{d,4}$, given in \eqref{eq:GNbexp}, at N$^{3}$LL for the Drell-Yan and the Higgs boson productions.
+Here, we provide the full explicit result of the resummation constant ${ g}^I_{d,4}$, given in \eqref{eq:GNbexp}, at N$^{3}$LL for the Drell-Yan and the Higgs boson productions.

 In the aforementioned equation, $L_\omega = \ln(1-\omega)$, $R = A$ for gluons($I=g$) and $R = F$ for quarks($I=q,b$).
-The general results of the resummation constants in terms of universal quantities are presented to N$^3$LL accuracy in the ancillary file supplied with the \arXiv~submission.
+The general results of the resummation constants in terms of universal quantities are presented to N$^3$LL accuracy in the Online Resource file supplied with this article.